 - Create a plan for recovery and how to continue with production

-As a security administrator, your salary will vary depending upon where you work and in which part of the country.
-The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook lists the median annual salary for Network Systems Administrators as $75,790, and Information Security Analysts as $88,890.
-The job growth for the field is 18 percent, which if faster than average for all career fields through 2014.
+As a security administrator, your salary will vary depending on where you work and in which part of the country.
+The U.S. Bureau of Labor Statistics current Occupational Outlook Handbook lists the average annual salary for Network Systems Administrators as $80,600, and Information Security Analysts as $102,600.

 - Effective communication skills

 - Comfortable speaking in front of others and leading training, workshops, and classes for fellow employees

 Hard Skills for Security Administration

 - Highly developed knowledge of firewall technologies